Psilocybe stuntzii: Description

 The stipe is 2–7.5 cm x 1.5–6 mm, equal or slightly enlarged at the base, cylindric or subcylindric, twisted striate at times, flexuous, glabrous to slightly fibrillose, dry, stuffed with a pith and becoming hollow, and white or whitish silky to ochraceous or brownish fibrillose.
 The partial veil is thinly membranous, leaving a fragile annulus that becomes more noticeable as it darkens with spores.
 It stains blue-green when injured, most noticeably on the ring.

-The taste and odor of Psilocybe stuntzii are farinaceous.
+The taste and odor are farinaceous.